kracr/applied-ethics-ontology/README.md

 # applied-ethics-ontology
 ## Overview

-This repository holds the Applied Ethics (ApplE) ontology, which captures ethical information using two modules: an ethics theory module and an event context module.
-To enhance the reusability of this resource, this README file contains information about the methodology used to develop the ontology, along with a tutorial to demonstrate its various applications.
-The associated queries, SWRL rules, visual representations, and documentation are also enclosed within this repository.
+This repository holds the [Applied Ethics (ApplE)](https://purl.org/appliedethicsontology/documentation) ontology, which captures ethical information using two modules: an [applied ethics module](#appliedethics) and an [event context module](#eventcontext).
+To enhance the reusability of this resource, this README file contains information about the [methodology](#method) used to develop the ontology, along with a [tutorial](#tut) to demonstrate its various applications.
+The associated [queries](https://github.com/kracr/applied-ethics-ontology/blob/main/tests/CQs%20and%20Queries.xlsx), [SWRL rules](https://github.com/kracr/applied-ethics-ontology/blob/main/tests/SWRL%20rules%20sheet.xlsx), [visual representations](https://github.com/kracr/applied-ethics-ontology/tree/main/images), and [documentation](https://github.com/kracr/applied-ethics-ontology/blob/main/Paper%20Submission.pdf) are also enclosed within this repository.

-Further information regarding the ApplE ontology may be accessed at the following PURLs:
+Further information regarding the ApplE ontology may be accessed at the following:
 - [ApplE Ontology](https://purl.org/appliedethicsontology)
 - [Documentation](https://purl.org/appliedethicsontology/documentation)
 - [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)